just1689/fun-with-chan/README.md

 - Part of canWork()
 - Part of markDone()

+### Logging
+- Each put
+- Each push
+- Number of consumers

 ### GRPC
 - Messages for newTopic(), put(), subscribe(), push(), disconnect
 - Client for put()